 2. Long-lasting and Water-resistant

-When it comes to water activities, I am not so confident of other sunscreen including the more expensive ones from Japan.
-They tend to be of lighter texture and many are gel-form.
+When it comes to water activities, I am not so confident of other sunscreens including the more expensive ones from Japan.
+They tend to be of a lighter texture and many are gel-form.
 I tend to think that they may not be as long-lasting as the creamier sunscreen from Banana Boat, especially when we are talking about coming in contact with water, or submerging in it.

 But I may be wrong.
 I will test out the “gel-form waterproof” sunscreen such as Anessa Perfect UV Sunscreen Gel when I’m brave enough.
 If you have tried them, let me know if it really can last through water activities.

 As for Banana Boat Ultra Protect SPF 80, it has definitely been proven to be water-resistant and long lasting.
 My skin stays protected and I’ve never returned from beach holidays looking like a lobster or a burnt victim.
 In fact, I’ve never even suffered any skin peeling, which my lazy partner always boosts about on his free ‘chemical peel’ while furiously scratching his itchy sunburnt body.

 View Top Beauty Holy Grails that withstood the test of time and remain as holy grails year after year - plus receive updates on latest honest reviews and travel stories!

 Banana Boat Ultra Protect Sunscreen Lotion SPF 80 differentiates itself from her other product lines by offering a hydrating formula that contains Aloe Vera and Vitamin E.